jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ## Handle validation error

-All validation errors, including the `ValueError` we raise in custom validator, is wrapped in Pydantic's `ValidationError`.
+All validation errors, including the `ValueError` we raise in custom validator, are wrapped in Pydantic's `ValidationError`.
 So a common practice is to setup a global error handler for it.
 Take Flask for an instance:

 ```python
 from flask import Response, jsonfiy